Constraining accretion efficiency in massive binary stars with LIGO-Virgo black holes: Acknowledgement

 \section{Acknowledgement}

-We thank Erika Korb, Michele Guadagnin, Alessandro Lambertini, Alice Pagano and Michele Puppin for useful discussions on mass transfer.
+We thank the anonymous referee for their careful reading of the manuscript.
+We also thank Erika Korb, Michele Guadagnin, Alessandro Lambertini, Alice Pagano and Michele Puppin for useful discussions on mass transfer.
 MM, YB, FS, NG, GI and GC acknowledge financial support from the European Research Council for the ERC Consolidator grant DEMOBLACK, under contract no. 770017.